gauravladdha12/famtube/README.md

 - Fetches Youtube data asynchornously and stores data to sql databse
 - Get api `/get_videos` to fetch paginated reults.
 - Post api `/get_videos/search` to search results for query.
-- Retry mechanism in case of esceptions or quota completion.
+- Retry mechanism in case of esceptions or quota completion
+- Search query, fetch times etc are customizable in settings